Ameobea/homepage/notes/content/posts/anker-usb-hub-not-connecting-m1-mac.md

 I've been having an issue where the USB hub refuses to connect to the laptop after plugging it in after first setting it up for the day.
 When I plug the hub into the laptop, nothing will happen for a few seconds.
 Then, the white circular light on the hub will start blinking indefinitely and the hub will still not connect and none of the peripherals plugged into it nor the monitor are usable.

 This happens in spurts of a few days/weeks, seemingly randomly.
-In the past, I've fixed the problem to repeatedly un-plugging and re-plugging the hub - sometimes several times over the course of 15+ minutes - until it finally decides to connect.
+In the past, I've fixed the problem by repeatedly un-plugging and re-plugging the hub - sometimes several times over the course of 15+ minutes - until it finally decides to connect.

 ## The Fix